sigel/MMM-SonarrCalendar/README.md

 # MMM-SonarrCalendar

-MagicMirror² module to display upcoming shows from Sonarr.
-(In Progress)
+MagicMirror² module to display upcoming episodes from Sonarr.

 # Screenshots